What Is Travel Insurance?

 Travel Insurance Providers

-While you may be able to purchase travel insurance as part of your vacation or cruise package such as the options available through Disney World with Aon Affinity, there are other options and things to think about with Travel Insurance considerations.
+While you may be able to purchase travel insurance as part of your vacation or cruise package, such as the options available through Disney World with Aon Affinity, there are other options and things to think about with Travel Insurance considerations.
 Getting insurance through your vacation package is generally the easiest option, but it may not provide the coverage you need, and you may not be able to customize the coverage.
 There are independent sources that compare insurance companies and policies, and one of these companies is InsureMyTrip.
 InsureMyTrip provides unbiased plan comparisons as well as thousands of customer reviews.
 InsureMyTrip also lets you customize your plans and secure many different types of coverage.
 If you booked your vacation with The Magic for Less Travel, ask your travel counselor about policies available through Travel Guard that are designed to protect your trip investment.

 Travel Insurance Cost

 The price of travel insurance policies can be very different.
-While insurance purchased through your vacation plan generally have a set price per traveler, insurance through independent companies typically depends on the length of travel, type of trip, and other factors.
+While insurance purchased through your vacation plan generally has a set price per traveler, insurance through independent companies typically depends on the length of travel, type of trip, and other factors.
 This sometimes means that independent travel insurance companies can offer lower-priced insurance on trips.
 Also, companies like InsureMyTrip will compare policies from several different insurance providers to make sure you are getting the best coverage and price.

 Top Reasons for Travel Insurance